mosip/mosip-infra/deployment/developer/README.md

 * Digital signature has been disabled in `registration-processor.properties`.
 Enable it later.
 `registration.processor.signature.isEnabled=false`
 * Change dmz user name to your user name in properties file.
 And generate keys for sftp.
+* Following change has been made in the `mosip-platform` code in `ConnectionUtils.java` to make HDFS work in single node docker mode:
+`configuration.set("dfs.client.use.datanode.hostname", "false");`

 ## License
 This project is licensed under the terms of [Mozilla Public License 2.0](https://github.com/mosip/mosip-infra/blob/master/LICENSE)